bharatiop/bharatiop.github.io/_pages/home.md

 </div>

-Our current research agenda centers on several key aspects:
+At present, our research is primarily centered on the following captivating dimensions:

 **1. Equation of State of Neutron Stars:** We delve deep into understanding the fundamental question: What are neutron stars composed of?
 Our investigations aim to decipher the exotic and dense matter that makes up these celestial objects.